Do you want to start an online business?

 Does it mean YOU should market your business in Facebook groups?

 Not necessarily.
-Instead, think about where your clients hang out.
+Instead, think about where your clients hang out online and on social media.

 Are they on LinkedIn?
 Or Reddit?
 Or Instagram?